 Looking for more of that delicious buttery garlic sauce?
 Serve my garlic butter sauce on the side.

-30-Minute Garlic Butter Chicken with Zucchini Noodles
+Garlic Butter Chicken Bites with Zucchini Noodles

 - 4 boneless skinless chicken breasts - chopped into small chunks

-- 2 tbsp olive oil - divided
+- 2 tablespoon olive oil - divided

-- 2 tsp Italian seasoning
+- 2 teaspoon Italian seasoning

-- 1 tsp garlic powder
+- 1 teaspoon garlic powder

-- 1 tsp salt
+- 1 teaspoon salt

-- 1/2 tsp freshly cracked black pepper
+- ½ teaspoon freshly cracked black pepper

-- 4 tbsp butter - divided
+- 4 tablespoon butter - divided

 - 6 medium zucchini - spirilized